Domestic rabbit care — hutches, hay, pellets, grooming.

 Weather Protection

 If your rabbit lives outdoors, weather protection is critical.
 Choose a hutch with appropriate insulation for winter and shade for summer, or plan to move the hutch to a sheltered location seasonally.
+A waterproof roof and walls that block wind and rain help maintain a comfortable internal temperature.

 Hay: The Cornerstone of a Rabbit’s Diet